BigMike0077/TwitterStatistics/README.md

 Thank you for this assignment.

-It was interesting and very challanging.
+It was interesting and very challenging.